filebot/docs/examples/command.md

-#### Select and match a specific set of files with a specific series and season:
+#### Select and match a specific set of files from the current working directory with a specific series and season:
 ```sh
 filebot -rename *Railgun*S* --q "A Certain Scientific Railgun" --filter "s == 2" -non-strict --action TEST --log INFO
 ```